'He just makes comments time and time again' - Gary Neville slammed over Tevez criticism | Goal.com

 Kia Joorabchian, the agent of Carlos Tevez, has furiously hit back at Gary Neville for recent claims that the Argentine 'downed tools' in his second season at Manchester United.

-Tevez moved to Old Trafford from West Ham in 2007 and despite enjoying a successful two-year stint at the club before joining Manchester City, Neville revealed his frustration at the player's commitment.
+Tevez moved to Old Trafford from West Ham in 2007 and despite enjoying a successful two-year stint at the club before joining Manchester City, Neville revealed his frustration with the player's commitment.

 The former defender claimed Tevez was late to training and was generally messing around during his second season at the club.